Surface, Los Angeles. Transfer Array Exit Point

 She looked at Lariya.

 Her sister was standing completely still in the moss, staring at the soldiers.
 Not at their weapons.
-At the ration pack clipped to the nearest one's belt — clean, sealed, corporate-white against the green of the jungle.
-Lariya was sixteen years old and she'd been calculating rations for six weeks and the look on her face was not fear.
+She looked at the ration pack clipped to the nearest one's belt.
+It was clean, sealed, corporate-white against the green of the jungle.
+Lariya was sixteen years old.
+She had been calculating rations for six weeks, and the look on her face was not fear.

 "To offer you a better option than the surface," the fourth soldier said.
 He hadn't reached for his weapon once.
 "Both of you."